-In 2014, the American Urological Association (AUA) and the Scoeity of Urodynamic, Female Pelvic Medicine & Urogenital Reconstruction (SUFU) issued an updated guideline on diagnosis and treatment of overactive bladder.
-The guideline states that sacral neuromodulation may be offered as a third-line treatment in carefully selected patients with severe refractory symptoms or in those who are not candidates for second line therapy (e.g. oral anti-muscarinics, oral B3 – adrenoceptor agnoists or transdermal oxybutynin) and are willing to undergo a surgical procedure.
+In 2019, the American Urological Association (AUA) issued an updated guideline on diagnosis and treatment of non-neurogenic overactive bladder (OAB).
+The guideline states that sacral neuromodulation may be offered as a third-line treatment in a carefully selected patient population characterized by severe refractory OAB symptoms or patients who are not candidates for second line therapy (e.g. oral anti-muscarinics, oral B3 – adrenoceptor agonists or transdermal oxybutynin) and are willing to undergo a surgical procedure.
 (Recommendation.
 Evidence Strength Grade C)

 A 2005 practice bulletin on urinary incontinence considered sacral nerve stimulation to be beneficial for treating chronic voiding dysfunction.
 An updated practice bulletin in 2015 on urinary incontinence did not address sacral nerve stimulation.

 ACOG FAQ on Urinary Incontinence issued February 2016 states: What procedures are available to treat urgency urinary incontinence: Sacral neuromodulation – this is a technique in which a thin wire is placed under the skin of the low back and close to the nerve that controls the bladder.
 The wire is attached to a battery device placed under the skin nearby.
 The device sends a mild electrical signal along the wire to improve bladder function.